What Does it Take to Be an Embalmer?

 - Serve as pallbearers, attend visiting rooms, and provide other assistance to the bereaved.

 Embalmer Needed Skills

-When polled, Embalmers say the following skills are most frequently used in their jobs:
+Embalmers state the following job skills are important in their day-to-day work.

 Speaking: Talking to others to convey information effectively.